Audition Guide

 Helping Your Child Through the Audition Process

 Auditioning, or “trying out,” for a play or musical is a big step in a child’s theatre education.
-Auditions help a director to select the actors that will become her/his “cast.”
+Auditions help a director to select the actors that will become their “cast.”
 As a parent, you can help guide your child through this sometimes trying — but certainly rewarding — experience.
 The most important thing you can do is listen to your child.
 Make sure that they are ready for the experience of being part of a play, and try not to encourage them beyond their level of comfort.
 When the time is right, their eagerness will let you know!

 Preparing for the Audition